 We definitely need a helmet when riding on electric skateboards.
 Knee and elbow pads are also a good thing to have.
 And gloves can be very practical and pain saving too.
 I would never recommend protective gear which has not proven to be safe.
 And although safety is by far the most essential factor for choosing your protective gear I only picked safety gear that doesn’t make us look like a dork!

-My hit list of protective gear + Amazon Links:
+My hit list of protective gear + Vendor Links:

 - Best Helmet: